viemmsakh/rusty-killahtask/README.md

 Task "some other really cool task" added successfully!
 ```

-The `add` command does require the task to be wrapped in double quotes.
+Descriptions must be wrapped in double quotes.
 Otherwise the CLI will throw an error.

 ```
 dilly@dilly:~$ killahtask a task without double quotes